From the Unit Plan: Women's Suffrage Teaching Guide

 This student puzzle has clues related to the leaders of the women's suffrage movement, politicians, artists and more.
 This difficult puzzle is appropriate for grades 6 and up.

-Take a tour of women's history in the U.S. including audio of suffragette songs, photographs, cartoons, and a quiz.
+Take a tour of women's history in the United States including audio of suffragette songs, photographs, cartoons, and a quiz.